shukriadams/tetrifact-tools/README.md

     # nr of packages to keep after purging. optional
     keep: 3

+## Development

+Setup project with

+    npm install

+Run with

+    npm start

+Debug with (debugger can be attached)

+    npm run debug

+Standard with NodeJS apps, you can call commands directly with `node index <COMMAND> --someArg someValue`, or with `npm start <COMMAND> -- --someArg someValue`.
+Note the extra `--` to carry over argumens to npm.
+Invoking with npm is likely better as the compiled version uses this, plus npm has convenient extra arguments for f.ex debugging - these can be read in `src/package.json`.

 ## Build locally

 Assuming you're working in Vagrant, build a Linux64 binary with